Blue Light (TV series): Synopsis

-Prior to Nazi Germany's conquest of Europe, the United States places 18 sleeper agents – collectively forming an espionage organization called "Code: Blue Light" – inside Germany, assigned to penetrate the German high command during World War II.
+Prior to Nazi Germany's conquest of Europe, the United States places 18 sleeper agents inside Germany, collectively forming an espionage organization called "Code: Blue Light", assigned to penetrate German high command during World War II.
 Journalist David March is one of them.
-He passes himself off to the Germans as a foreign correspondent who has officially renounced his American citizenship and come to Germany in order to support the Nazi cause.
-The Germans put him to work as a writer and broadcaster of Nazi propaganda – and occasionally as a spy for Germany.
-The Germans catch and execute the other 17 Blue Light agents, and as the lone survivor March must work hard to maintain his cover and avoid detection and arrest by German counterintelligence agents while secretly spying for the Allies.
-He is so deeply undercover that except for a few United States Government officials who know that he is a double agent loyal to the United States, the entire world believes him to be a pro-Nazi traitor – so much so that not only does he discover that a woman he loves has committed suicide because of his supposed support for Nazism, but he must also avoid capture or assassination by Allied intelligence agencies unaware that he secretly works for the Allies.
+He presents himself to the Germans as a foreign correspondent who officially renounced his American citizenship and is in Germany to support the Nazis.
+He is put to work as a writer and broadcaster of Nazi propaganda and occasionally as a spy for Germany.
+The Germans catch and execute the other 17 Blue Light agents, leaving March the lone survivor.
+So deep is his cover that except for a few American officials aware of his mission, the world believes him a pro-Nazi traitor, so much so that the woman he loves commits suicide because of his support for Nazism.
+He must also avoid capture or assassination by Allied intelligence agencies unaware that he in fact works for the Allies.

-March's confidante, assistant, and contact with the underground is Suzanne Duchard, also a double agent who poses as a French Gestapo agent who hates him.
-She knows that he is a Blue Light double agent, and secretly both supports his espionage activities against the Germans and falls in love with him.
+His confidante, assistant, and contact with the French underground is Suzanne Duchard, herself a double agent posing as a Gestapo officer who hates March.
+She knows he is a double agent and supports his espionage activities while falling in love with him.

-In his adventures, March sees a lot of action and faces many moral dilemmas, such as tough choices between carrying out his orders and protecting innocents.
-He often kills in order to maintain his cover or fulfill a mission.
+March sees a lot of action and faces moral dilemmas, often choosing between carrying out orders and protecting innocent people.
+He often kills in order to maintain his cover or to fulfil a mission.